 So, after you’ve saved the changes, return to your WordPress website and reload the page.

-You will notice that your page will start to load properly.
+You will notice that your page will start to load correctly.

-So, once the error is fixed and your website page begins to load properly.
+So, once the error is fixed, your website page loads properly.
 Please return to your wp-config.php file and change the true to false setting, or copy and paste this code, as shown below.

 define('WP_DEBUG', false);